syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/grid/EJ2_ASP.MVC/cell.md

 ```

-Step 2: The following code demonstrates how to render Bootstrap tooltip for the **CustomerID** field with `template` on grid cells.
+Step 2: The following code demonstrates how to render Bootstrap tooltip for the **CustomerID** field with `Template` on grid cells.

 {% tabs %}
 {% highlight cshtml tabtitle="CSHTML" %}